 How does credit card interest work?

-If you carry a balance into the next billing month, the amount of interest you’ll pay is based on the annual percentage rate (APR) your credit issuer assigns to your account.
+The amount of interest you’ll pay is based on the annual percentage rate (APR) your credit issuer assigns to your account.
 The bank establishes the APR for your credit card account by reviewing your income, credit history and other factors.

-Credit cards vs. debit cards
+Differences between credit cards and debit cards

 By contrast, debit cards are linked to your checking account.
 When you purchase goods or services with your debit card, money is automatically transferred from your bank account the moment you complete the transaction.
 You don’t have a bill to pay later because your account already paid for the transaction.

 Creditors report your credit card payments to the three major credit bureaus—Equifax, Experian and TransUnion.
-Using your credit cards responsibly and paying your bill on time each month can help you build good credit.
-Conversely, paying your bill late or missing a payment can hurt your credit score.
+Using your credit card responsibly and paying your bill on time each month can help you build good credit.
+On the other hand, paying your bill late or missing a payment can hurt your credit score.

 While both credit and debit cards limit your liability for fraudulent purchases, there are subtle differences between the protection you’ll get from each card type.

 If someone uses your credit card information to make purchases, your maximum liability is $50 by law.
 What’s more, many issuers (as well as the four major credit card networks) provide $0 liability protection against fraudulent charges.
 That means a thief can ring up thousands of dollars of unauthorized charges on your credit card, but as long as you report it within a certain time frame—which varies by issuer—you won’t be on the hook for any of it.